Ruled Laguerre minimal surfaces: Biharmonic functions carrying a family of i-circles

 \begin{lemma}[Continuation along circles] Let $F:U\to\mathbb{R}$ be a biharmonic function defined in a region $U\subset\mathbb{R}^2$.
 Let $S_t$, $t\in I$, be an analytic family of circles in the plane containing at least two distinct ones.
 Suppose that for each $t\in I$ we have $S_t\cap U\ne\emptyset$ and the restriction $F\left|_{S_t\cap U}\right.$ is a restriction of a linear function.
 Then for some segment $J=[q,r]\subset I$ the function $F$ extends to a function biharmonic in a region bounded by certain arcs of the circles $S_{q}$, $S_{r}$ and possibly two pieces of the envelope of the family $S_t$, $t\in J$. \end{lemma}

-\begin{proof} The idea of the proof is to extend the function linearly along the circles until we reach the envelope.
-The obtained function will be a real analytic continuation of the initial function and hence it will be biharmonic.
+\begin{proof} The idea of the proof is to extend the function linearly along the circles until we reach the envelope. \mscomm{For that we show that the envelope cuts a family of disjoint arcs on the circles.
+The resulting} function will be a real analytic continuation of the initial function and hence it will be biharmonic. \mscomm{Hereafter all assertions hold for some segment $J\subset I$ possibly smaller than $I$.}